 If you have any queries please don’t hesitate to contact me.

 Mrs Elder x

-English – This week we be focusing on the story of The Colour Monster by Anna Llenas.
+Literacy – This week we will be focusing on the fairytale Jack and the Beanstalk.

 Parent Information Sheets